Choosing The Right Fly Fishing Floatant

 Powder Shake Floatant

 Powder Shake Floatants are great treatments once the fly is saturated with water.
 Shake Floatants are designed for larger flies, #14 and larger.
 Shake Floatants are very easy to use.
 Simply drop the wet fly into the container and shake!
-This action will dry the fly off, but NOT treat it.
-Most shakes are desiccants, which means they dry the fly off, but does not re treat it.
+This action will dry the fly off, and lightly treat it.
+Most shakes are desiccants and floatant, but they have a tendency to coat the fly and not get worked into the fly.
+Meaning you will have to apply more often.
 Once a fly is dropped in dry shake, you have just a few cast before the fly is soaked again.
 Many guides and anglers shake, then retreat their flies with a gel floatant again.
 This is more labor intensive, but it will keep the flies floating longer.

 Powder Shake Floatant Choices: